 David fully understands the value of seniors remaining at home while making use of community services for increased quality of life.
 As a nursing home administrator, David created a variety of programs taking into account the special needs of seniors residing in these settings.
 Prior to specializing in senior health care, David served as a business consultant for the San Antonio Spurs in San Antonio, Texas.
 As a business consultant David fully appreciates the value of quality services and meeting the needs of his clients.
 He received a Bachelor’s and Master’s degree in Business Administration.

 David is deeply committed to the delivery of professional and timely services to New Mexico seniors in a caring, supportive and organized manner.
 David takes special interest in meeting the specific needs of seniors through superior caregiver training and attention to detail.

-Sabrina Smith is the part-time Administrative Director at A Better Way Of Living, Inc. (ABWL) and has held that position since 2003.
-She is the treasurer of ABWL’s Board of Directors and the treasurer of New Mexico Caregivers Coalition (NMCC).
+Sabrina Smith is the part-time Administrative at Heart is Home Cooperative Care (HiH) and has held that position since 2020.
+She is the treasurer of New Mexico Caregivers Coalition (NMCC).
 Her passion for Human Resources is exemplified in her quest to contribute in any way to the success of her employees.
 Sabrina graduated from UNM in 2005 with a Bachelor’s Degree of University Studies with an emphasis on business communications and human resources.
 She is a seventh generation New Mexican and takes great pride in ensuring that her position and knowledge in this field will positively affect the lives of the clients and employees alike.
 She has been involved with NMCC since its inception and truly believes in the mission of this company.
 She would like to see caregivers get the pay, recognition and support required in order to give the best possible care to those in need.